 The Company capitalizes the costs of obtaining or acquiring patents, orbital slots and other licenses.
 Amortization of intangible assets that have finite lives is provided for by the straight-line method over the shorter of the legal or estimated economic life.
-Total capitalized costs of \$3.2 million related to patents were included in other assets as of March 30, 2012 and April 1, 2011.
-The Company has capitalized costs of \$8.4 million and \$5.7 million related to acquiring and obtaining orbital slots and other licenses, included in other assets as of March 30, 2012 and April 1, 2011, respectively.
-Accumulated amortization related to these assets was \$0.4 million and \$0.3 million as of March 30, 2012 and April 1, 2011, respectively.
-Amortization expense related to these patents was an immaterial amount for each of the fiscal years ended March 30, 2012, April 1, 2011, and April 2, 2010.
+Total capitalized costs of \$3.2 million related to patents were included in other assets as of March 29, 2013 and March 30, 2012.
+The Company has capitalized costs of \$8.6 million and \$8.4 million related to acquiring and obtaining orbital slots and other licenses included in other assets as of March 29, 2013 and March 30, 2012, respectively.
+Accumulated amortization related to these assets was approximately \$0.7 million and \$0.4 million as of March 29, 2013 and March 30, 2012, respectively.
+Amortization expense related to these assets was an insignificant amount for each of the fiscal years ended March 29, 2013, March 30, 2012, and April 1, 2011.
 If a patent, orbital slot or orbital license is rejected, abandoned or otherwise invalidated, the unamortized cost is expensed in that period.
-During fiscal years 2012, 2011 and 2010, the Company did not write off any material costs due to abandonment or impairment.
+During fiscal years 2013, 2012 and 2011, the Company did not write off any significant costs due to abandonment or impairment.